Mostly Resilient

 Wholesale and Retail Buyers, Except Farm Products are somewhat more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Wholesale and Retail Buying is "Mostly Resilient" because while AI is taking over a lot of the routine number-crunching — like tracking inventory, forecasting demand, and flagging pricing issues — the heart of the job still needs a human touch.
-Things like building trust with suppliers, making creative decisions about what products will resonate with customers, and telling a brand's story are skills that AI simply can't replicate.
+This career is labeled "Mostly Resilient" because while AI is taking over a lot of the routine analysis work (like tracking inventory, flagging pricing issues, and running forecasts), the heart of the buyer's job still depends on skills that AI simply cannot replicate.
+Negotiating with suppliers, building trust-based vendor relationships, and making creative calls about what products will connect with customers all require human judgment, taste, and context.

 Read full analysis